Jose Trevino Player Props: Yankees vs. Phillies

 - Phillies pitchers combined to give up 150 home runs (0.9 per game), the fifth-fewest in baseball.

-- Walker starts for the first time this season for the Phillies.
+- Strahm will make his first start of the season for the Phillies.

-- In his last appearance on Wednesday, Oct.
-5, the 30-year-old righty, started and went 4 1/3 scoreless innings against the Washington Nationals.
+- The 31-year-old left-hander pitched in relief in his most recent outing this season, his only action so far.

 © 2023 Data Skrive.
 All rights reserved.